ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 That's a little far into the weeds, but it's worth mentioning because there actually is an underlying reason for these API choices.

 **Generally, you'll find that most of the components in _ember_-mapbox-gl correspond to the various _mapbox_-gl APIs.
-That means you can just use the MapboxGL documentation site proper when using this addon**
+That means you can use the MapboxGL documentation site proper when using this addon**

 ```hbs
     <source.layer layer=(hash